Trump’s Iran war address promised an exit in weeks while oil spiked 3% the moment he finished and U.S. troops remain staged across the region.

 Markets Didn’t Buy It Either

-Oil prices jumped almost 4% the moment Trump finished speaking — markets pricing in the same conclusion the text of the speech warranted.
+Oil spiked 4 percent the moment Trump finished speaking — markets pricing in the same conclusion the text of the speech warranted.
 No ceasefire.
 No concrete withdrawal plan.
 Troops still staged.
 Strait still closed.

 The broader picture is worse.
-Brent crude has risen sharply since the war began and the International Energy Agency has warned the global supply system has shifted from buffered to fragile — with the loss of oil in April projected to be twice that of March.
+IEA supply fragility warning: the global supply system has shifted from buffered to fragile, with the loss of oil in April projected to be twice that of March.
 One more disruption and there is nothing left to absorb it.

 Trump blamed Iran — not the war — for rising gas prices, framing the surge as a consequence of Iranian attacks on oil tankers rather than the conflict the United States initiated.
-U.S. gasoline has risen more than 30% to top $4 per gallon for the first time in years.
+U.S. gas prices have risen more than 30% to top $4 per gallon for the first time in years.
 Diesel is above $5.
 Those costs land on working people, not on the architects of the war.
+For the full structural analysis of what the regime change logic was always designed to produce, see the regime change piece.

 Sources